hannesm/platform-blog/Signing-the-opam-repository.md

 #### Repository maintainer (RM) keys

-Repository maintainers hold the central role in monitoring the repository and warranting its security, with or without signing.
-Their keys (called _targets keys_ in the TUF framework) are signed directly by the root keys.
-As they have a high security potential, in order to reduce the consequences of a compromise, we will be requiring a quorum for signing sensitive operations
+The OCaml opam repository already needs a fair amount of caretaking: packages life in a single namespace, thus names need to be carefully claimed (avoiding too general, potentially insulting names, duplicates, easy to misinterpret names, ...).
+Additionally, since ususally no upper version constraints are specified, once a package is released, reverse dependencies need adjustments.

+The former could be done by the individual package developers, but is burdensome for them.
+Instead, a group of repository maintainers with higher privileges is already established (those with write access to ocaml/opam-repository).

+If each individual repository maintainer would be able to adjust every package, they would be an easy target for an attacker: steal one of their keys, and insert malicious code in any (or every) package of the opam repository.

+Instead, each commit done by a repository maintainer needs a quorum (of two other repository maintainers).
+Thus, an attacker would need to compromise three repository maintainers to succeed.

-These keys are stored password-encrypted on the RM computers.
+Repository manager keys are signed by the root keys in the repository, the private counterparts are stored password-encrypted on the RM computers.

 #### Snapshot key

 This key is held by the _snapshot bot_ and signed directly by the root keys.
-It is used to guarantee consistency and freshness of repository snapshots, and does so by signing a git commit-hash and a time-stamp.
+It is used to guarantee consistency and freshness of repository snapshots, and does so by signing a git commit-hash and a timestamp.

 It is held online and used by the snapshot bot for automatic signing: it has lower security than the RM keys, but also a lower potential: it can not be used directly to inject malicious code or metadata in any existing package.

-#### Delegate developer keys
+#### Developer keys

 These keys are used by the package developers for end-to-end signing.
-They can be generated locally as needed by new packagers (_e.g._ by the `opam-publish` tool), and should be stored password-encrypted.
-They can be added to the repository through pull-requests, waiting to be signed (i) as part of snapshots (which also prevents them to be modified later, but we'll get to it) and (ii) directly by RMs.
+They are generated locally as needed by new packagers (_e.g._ by the `opam-publish` tool), and should be stored password-encrypted.
+They can be added to the repository through pull-requests (self-signed), waiting to be signed (i) as part of snapshots (which also prevents them to be modified later, but we'll get to it) and (ii) directly by RMs.

+Each package directory in opam will include a `delegate` file, which specifies the list of developers which maintain this package.
+When publishing a new package, the developer includes a (signed by themself) `delegate` file where at least the developer is listed as maintainer.
+At any time, developers can decide to add and remove new maintainers by modifying the `delegate` file (TODO: should need quorum of |devs| / 2 + 1 (or at least have the possibility to specify a quorum in the delegate file)?)

 #### Initial bootstrap